Posts are becoming more information dense.

 Okay, maybe that’s a slight exaggeration, but it still serves my point.

 Content without direction is merely another page that only Google crawlers will see.
+That’s why content planning is so essential.

 Before blogging was saturated to no end, producing some posts on anything would net you traffic.